imbushuo/boot-shim/README.md

 ## Compilation and testing

 Only Visual Studio is supported in this branch.
+Do not use `Release` mode, it won't work.

+I used a well-known certificate from Windows Kits to sign the binary.
+You can replace with yours.

 ## Visual Studio 2017 and ARM support